Cheng-Lin-Li/MachineLearning/K-Means/README.md

 #### Usage: python K-Means.py

 #### Input: A data file (clusters.txt) that contains 150 2D points.
 Each row in the file contains the coordinates of a single point.
 The target cluster numbers, distance threshold can be assigned in global variable.
-It is easy to modify the code and get those inputs dynamically from program execution parameters.
+It is easy task to modify the code and get those parameters dynamically load during program execution time.

 #### Output: new and current sum of distance between each point to its centroid, recursion times, final centroids and weights for each cluster.